1. PARTICIPANTS AND ELIGIBILITY

 3. PRIZE PAYOUT

-Prize money will be awarded within 24 hours, following the weigh-in at each tournament, and will be issued electronically to the account the entry was paid with.
+Prize money will be awarded by check at the conclusion of the weigh-in.
 This will consist of the following:

 Lunker - $5 per team (ex.
 30 boats = $150)